GiorgiBG/GiorgiBG/README.md

 - 👋 Hi, I’m @GiorgiBG
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Python JavaScript
+- 🌱 I’m currently learning Web development JavaScript
 - 💞️ I’m looking to collaborate on Python and networking
 - 📫 How to reach me Discord Bguja